test-where/test-where.github.io/_pages/product-principles/wellbeing-and-satisfaction.md

 ## The greatest waste

-"The greatest waste <...> is failure to use the ability of people." - Out of the Crisis by W. Edwards Deming.
+"The greatest waste <...> is failure to use the ability of people." - "Out of the Crisis" by W. Edwards Deming.

 What is needed to take advantage of the ability of people is to create systems that: